qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

 the table of feature tags.
 The Tags table of basic features can be found on the OSM Feature widget.
 Don't forget to identify feature first.

-.. _`plugins/plugins_openstreetmap/changefeaturetag`:
+.. _figure_OSM_4:

 .. figure:: img/en/plugins_openstreetmap/osm_changefeaturetag.png
-.. :align: center
+   :align: center
-.. :width: 30em
+   :width: 40em

-   Changing an OSM feature tag
+   Figure OSM 4: Changing an OSM feature tag

 If you want to change a tag value, just double-click in the appropriate row of column 'Value' and type, or select a new value.
-If you want to remove a tag, click in the relevant row, then use the button :guilabel:`Remove selected tags` on the right bottom under the table.
+If you want to remove a tag, click in the relevant row, then use the button **[Remove selected tags]** on the right bottom under the table.

 To add new tags just type the key and value into the last row of the table where '<next tag value>' is written.
 Notice that you cannot change the key of